Marketing British Columbia to the World®

 Ocean Falls also has some of the best fresh water in BC as well as the cheapest dock rates on the Central Coast.

 The community of 55 full-time residents and up to 50 or more additional, seasonal residents is divided into two neighbourhoods.
 The Ocean Falls town site is on the right and Martin Valley is on the left.
 The road between them is approximately 1.5 km.
-You can just see a bit of water above the town site, this is Link Lake which is 18 miles (25 km) long and has great fresh water fishing.
+You can just see a bit of water above the townsite, this is Link Lake which is 18 miles (25 km) long and has great fresh water fishing.
 There is a hydroelectric dam and waterfall just above the town site that provides power to the town.

 Mail is delivered once per week by plane and groceries are by barge and ferry delivery every two weeks.
 Boat fuel can be purchased off of the barge when it is in.

 The community hosts a community garden, a small convenience store, gift store as well as a salmon festival at the end of August.
-The Government dock offers water, Wi-Fi and power for vessels of any size.

-Year-round, short term rental accommodations are available.
+Year-round, short-term rental accommodations are available.

 This area is also part of what is known as “The Great Bear Rainforest,” one of the world’s greatest wildlife areas.
 This area hosts healthy populations of all wildlife species that were present since 1793.
 The Coast Mountain Range has isolated many wildlife populations from the rest of North America.
 As a result, the Great Bear Rainforest is home to many subspecies and genetically unique populations such as the spirit bear and the coastal grey wolves.

 Ocean Falls is in a prime location sitting in the center of the spectacular and scenic Central Coast.
 It is one of the most breathtaking and remote areas, surrounded by misty fjords, massive mountains, old growth rainforests and the wild Pacific Ocean.
 If you love adventure in the outdoors, you will truly love this place.
-The recreation possibilities are endless from hiking Mount Caro Mario, exploring the Martin Valley trail, fly-fishing and camping on Link Lake, kayaking on the ocean or enjoying some of the best salt water fishing in the world.
+The recreation possibilities are endless from hiking Mt.
+Caro Mario, exploring the Martin Valley trail, fly-fishing and camping on Link Lake, kayaking on the ocean or enjoying some of the best salt water fishing in the world.

 The Heiltsuk natives inhabited the coastal region surrounding Ocean Falls for more than 9,000 years.
 In 1903, the Bella Coola Pulp and Paper Company surveyed the area for hydro power potential of the site.
 In 1906, following the company's acquisition of 260 acres (1.1 km2) of land clearing began for the town and three years later, a sawmill, hospital and school were established.
 In 1912, the dam was erected and the pulp mill began operating.
 The Ocean Falls pulp and paper mill was the largest mill in British Columbia for many years.
 Ocean Falls' population numbered 250 in 1912 and grew to 3,500 by 1950.
 By 1970, the number of inhabitants had dropped to 1,500 and by 1990, only about 70 people, mostly loggers, remained.